ronnyerrmann/HiFLEx/README.md

 ## First steps
 Create a new folder and copy the `conf.txt` file from your HiFLEx installation path into this folder.
 Edit the following entries:
+- Change parameter `raw_data_paths` to point to the folder or folders with your raw or pre-reduced fits-files.
+The data can be stored in sub-folders.
+- Set the parameter `badpx_mask_filename` if a bad-pixel-mask exists.
+Otherwise leave empty or 'NA'.
+- Adjust `rotate_frame` and `flip_frame` so that the orders are up to down (blue wavelength on top) and red orders are on the left.
+The pipeline will first rotate and then flip, the flip is swapping left and right.
+- Adjust parameter `subframe` to a subframe, if only part of the CCD should be used.
+Otherwise leave empty or set to the full detector size.
+- Set parameter `original_master_traces_filename = ` (empty), or to a non-existing file.
+- To increase signal to noise and to speed up the search for the traces of the orders, binning as given in the parameters `bin_search_apertures` (rough estimate) and `bin_adjust_apertures` (fine tuning) can be adjusted.
+Please note that after binning, the orders should still be well distinguished from each other.
+- The side of the calibration traces compared to the science traces is given in parameter `arcshift_side` (left or right).
+Set it to center for a single fiber spectrograph.
+- Change the path to the catalogue of the reference lines (`reference_catalog`), if necessary.
+The file must contain one entry per line, each entry consists of tab-separated wavelength, line strength, and element.
+Line strength can be empty.
+- Set parameter `original_master_wavelensolution_filename = master_wavelength_manual.fits`.
+To find a wavelength solution a file which provides the wavelength for some (extracted) pixel and wavelengths can be given optionally (called *pixel_to_wavelength.txt*).
+- The number of degrees of freedom for the wavelength solution (2-dimensional polynomial fit) can be adjusted with `polynom_order_traces` (polynomial orders along the dispersion direction) and `polynom_order_intertraces` (polynomial orders between the traces).
+- Adjust the parameters starting with `raw_data_*`.
+The example configuration file shows the settings for data taken with MaximDL and for data from the HARPS spectrograph.
+- Adjust the parameters `*_calibs_create_g` to define the reduction steps which should be applied.
+Some of the `*_calibs_create_g` parameters might not be relevant, e.g. if no *dark* or *rflat* (real flatfield) corrections should be applied.
+- The parameters `site`, `altitude`, `latitude` (negative for west), and `longitude` need to be set, if the information is not stored in the fits-header
+- For optional RV analysis:  Set path `terra_jar_file` to the TERRA *PRV.jar* file.
+Set paths `path_serval` and `path_ceres` to the home folders of the SERVAL and CERES pipelines.
+- Run the scrip `file_assignment.py`:
+  * Define what files should be used for what calibration.
+  * Define what files to extract (and in which RVs will be measured).
+  * Please note that you can use already reduced images.
+In this case the reduction steps as defined in `conf.txt` should be empty for the file type (e.g. dark or real flats) to avoid a second application of the correction.
+- Run the scrip `hiflex.py`
+- Afterwards: check the output in the `logfile`, the images in the logging path, or in results in the extracted files.

+More information can be found in the [manual](https://github.com/ronnyerrmann/HiFLEx/blob/master/HiFLEx_UserManual.pdf).

 ## Optional radial velocity packages
 ### TERRA (optional RV analysis)